 Do not read that as some feminist rant.
-We created this society and allowed those stereotypes and generalizations to exist, so until we evolve further, we have to find a way to put ourselves back in the forefront even if or when others don’t.
+We created this society and allowed those stereotypes and generalizations to exist, so until we evolve further, we have to find a way to put ourselves back at the forefront even if or when others don’t.
 That’s the ultimate point of this article.
 When I was younger I listened to what others told me I couldn’t do or be when it came to health or exercise- then I got to a place where I could prove otherwise.
 But, in doing so, I took it too far as I was trying to prove something, instead of just finding what fit my needs and a healthy way to make exercise a natural routine in my life.

 So, if you find yourself struggling to maintain that health-related or exercise-related resolution, perhaps you just haven’t found your fit.

 Bringing Mental, Physical & Spiritual Together for a Healthier Resolution